mujarino/CS2_DMA_Radar/README.md

 5. Start in match with ```python app.py```

 # TODO
+- [ ] Logic to draw lower maps for nuke and vertigo.
 - [x] Draw eye angle
 - [x] adjustable sizes of models
 - [ ] Automatic parse offsets.